MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/shift-drawer-management.md

 ### Fixed till

 Traditionally, this scenario has been used most often.
 It's still extensively used.
-In a "fixed till" shift, the shift and till are associated with a specific register.
+In a "fixed till" shift, the shift and cash drawer are associated with a specific register.
 They aren't moved from one register to another.
 A "fixed till" shift can be used by a single user or shared among multiple users.
 "Fixed till" shifts don't require any special configuration.

 ### Floating till